Welcome to our complete guide to setting up and using Photos on the Mac.

 If you find you're unhappy with any edits you can click Revert to Original at any time - even after you've finished editing, or even restarted your Mac

-There are six icons in the toolkit at the right of the screen and you can see what they are by hovering the mouse cursor over each.
+If you're on an older version of the software you won't have the above editing options.
+Instead, you'll see six icons in the toolkit at the right of the screen; you can see what they are by hovering the mouse cursor over each.
 Some work via a single click, while others open an additional set of tools.
 All are pretty simple to use, though.